nforystek/neotext/Locket/README.md

 to compile it ever again after I felt I was intruded.
 The encryption uses all three RC/DS and NC together.
 I named

 it after the USB I put on a necklace that was my locket.
-I bought an actual USB of a major card/flash drive brand
+I bought a similar program with an actual USB drive of a

-and have both on the USB, it seems their's stopped working.
+major card/flash drive brand and have both theirs and mine running on the USB, it seems their's stopped working.